 Tenerife was waiting for us and we were looking forward to it.
 We stayed in Santa Cruz de Tenerife, and without wasting any time we set off to explore its streets.

 We start walking through the city centre of Santa Cruz de Tenerife, with the Plaza de España as our first stop.
 From there you can appreciate the view of the square towards the mountains, the artificial lake, the Central Monument and the large sign at the end of the square next to the lake.
-During the tour, we come across the Iglesia Matriz de Nuestra Señora de la Concepción, the Puente del Cabo and the Museum of Nature and Archaeology, until we finally reach the TEA Espacio de las Artes, a cultural area that houses various exhibitions halls, the Tenerife Island Photography Centre and the library of the Island Network.
+During the tour, we come across the Iglesia Matriz de Nuestra Señora de la Concepción, the Puente del Cabo and the Museum of Nature and Archaeology, until we finally reach the TEA Espacio de las Artes, a cultural area that houses various exhibition halls, the Tenerife Island Photography Centre and the library of the Island Network.

-Afterwards, we go out on Av.
+Afterwards we go out on Av.
 De San Sebastián, and visit the Mercado de Nuestra Señora De África, a market with a variety of flower stalls, organic and homemade produce stalls, at very affordable prices.
-Then we head towards Avenida Tres de Mayo, where you will find the Skyscraper, the El Corte Inglés shopping centre, the Nivaria Centre, and the Santa Cruz de Tenerife Interchange.
-After a short rest, we resume our walk and head towards the Tenerife Auditorium, an incredible building that has become a symbol of the city, and where you can enjoy beautiful views of the sea.
+Then we go to Avenida Tres de Mayo, where you will find the Skyscraper, the El Corte Inglés shopping centre, the Nivaria Centre, the Santa Cruz de Tenerife Interchange.

 On the other hand, we also wanted to see La Laguna, so we headed there.

 La Laguna is possibly the city of choice for leisure within the metropolitan area.
-Its narrow streets for walking, its wide squares for children to spend hours playing and adults on a bench to let the time pass, the variety of cafes, bars and restaurants that can make anyone dizzy, and the eternal nightlife.
+Its narrow streets for walking, its wide squares for children to spend hours playing and adults on a bench to let the time pass, the variety of cafes, bars and restaurants that can make anyone dizzy, the eternal nightlife.
 La Laguna may not be the capital of Tenerife, but it is one of the main destinations in the north of the island.

 There we saw emblematic, public and historic buildings such as the Town Hall, the Courts and the Hermitage of San Miguel, as well as the Convent of Santa Catalina, whose balcony takes centre stage as the perfect place to see without being seen.